JonHurst/aims-convert/docs/functions.rst

 .. currentmodule:: aims.roster

-.. function:: duties(soup) -> tuple[Duty, ...]
+.. function:: duties(html: str) -> tuple[tuple[Duty, ...], tuple[AllDayEvent, ...]]

-   Create a tuple of :class:`aims.data_structures.Duty` extracted from a vertical AIMS Crew Schedule.
+   Produces a tuple of :class:`aims.data_structures.Duty` objects and a tuple of :class:`aims.data_structures.AllDayEvent` objects from the html of a vertical AIMS Crew Schedule.

-   :param soup: The soup of the Crew Schedule, as created by parsing the html with
-                BeautifulSoup4.
+   :param html: The HTML of a vertical AIMS crew schedule
-   :return: A tuple of :class:`aims.data_structures.Duty` objects.
+   :return: A tuple consisting of a tuple of :class:`aims.data_structures.Duty`

-.. function:: all_day_events(soup) -> tuple[AllDayEvent, ...]

-   Create a tuple of :class:`aims.data_structures.AllDayEvent` objects extracted from an vertical AIMS Crew Schedule.
+            objects and a tuple of :class:`aims.data_structures.AllDayEvent`

-   :param soup: The soup of the Crew Schedule, as created by parsing the html with
-                BeautifulSoup4.
-   :return: A tuple of :class:`aims.data_structures.AllDayEvent` objects.
+            objects.

 .. currentmodule:: aims.logbook_report

-.. function:: duties(soup) -> tuple[Duty, ...]
+.. function:: duties(html: str) -> tuple[tuple[Duty, ...], tuple[AllDayEvent, ...]]

-   Create a tuple of :class:`aims.data_structures.Duty` extracted from an AIMS Pilot Logbook report.
+   Produce a tuple of :class:`aims.data_structures.Duty` from an the html of an AIMS Pilot Logbook report.

-   :param soup: The soup of the report, as created by parsing the html with
-                     BeautifulSoup4.
+   :param html: The HTML of an AIMS Pilot Logbook report.
-   :return: A tuple of :class:`aims.data_structures.Duty` objects.
+   :return: A tuple consisting of a tuple of :class:`aims.data_structures.Duty`
+            objects and an empty tuple.
+The empty tuple is due to maintaining the same function signature as :func:`aims.roster.duties` and there being no all day events recorded in the Logbook report

 .. currentmodule:: aims.parse